digama0/mm0/mm0.md

 Variables and types
 ---

-    var-stmt ::= 'var' (identifier)* ':' open-type ';'
+    var-stmt ::= 'var' (identifier)* ':' var-type ';'
-    type ::= identifier (identifier)*
-    open-type ::= type | identifier '*'
+    var-type ::= identifier '*'?

 A variable statement does not represent any actual statement or theorem, it just sets up variable names with their types so that they may be inferred in later `term`s, `axiom`s, `def`s and `theorem`s.
 See "Variable Inference" for details on how the inference process works.
 In the statement itself, we can declare a list of variables with type dependencies.

 A type is the name of a sort followed by 0 or more variable names, which represent the values this variable is allowed to depend on.
-An open type is either a type, or a sort followed by a `*`, representing all variable dependencies.
+In variable declarations, dependent sorts are not permitted, but a type may be declared with a trailing `*`, representing that this variable depends on all bound variables in statements.

 Term constructors
 ---